AdobeDocs/graphql-mesh-gateway/src/pages/gateway/fastly.md

 }
 ```

-Using Fastly also requires all queries to be `GET` queries.
-If you do not use `GET` queries, they will not be cached.
+Using Fastly also requires all queries to be `GET` queries. `POST` queries are not cached.
 To enforce this in your mesh, add the following configuration option:

 `"useGETForQueries": true`